Categories

 No.

-We were going to a Quaker meeting for Christmas (sounds like a Hallmark movie).
+We were going to a Quaker meeting for Christmas (which sounded like the title of a Hallmark movie).

 “If you were going to murder me,” I joked, “this would be the place to do it.”

-Parked my car, and headed toward the building.
+We parked my car and headed toward the building.

-The Meeting House was built sometime in the seventeen-hundreds (nearly three hundred years old), all dark wood, with over a dozen pews all faced toward the middle of the room, and a fireplace.
+The Meeting House was built sometime in the seventeen hundreds (nearly three hundred years old), all dark wood, with over a dozen pews that all faced toward the middle of the room, and a fireplace.

-Someone from the congregation leads the service, and it was from this woman that I knew what to expect over the next hour (more or less).
+Someone from the congregation led the service, and it was from this woman that I knew what to expect over the next hour or so.

-First, twenty minutes of silent reflection, then reading by the group from the Gospel According to Matthew about the birth of Jesus, and conclude with a variety of Christmas songs.
+First, twenty minutes of silent reflection, then a reading by the group from the Gospel According to Matthew about the birth of Jesus, and it would conclude with a variety of Christmas songs.

 One of the big differences between the Catholic and Quaker services is the size.
-A Catholic Christmas Mass would be filled wall-to-wall, easily with several hundreds of people.
+A Catholic Christmas Mass would be filled wall to wall, easily with several hundred people.

 Before we began silent meditation, I took a quick head count of the people in the Meeting House.